Share

 Inclusions

-Tea ceremony with a tea master
+Tea ceremony presentation by a tea master

 Randy Sensei's original Kyoto grown matcha.